All Products

 E

-• The sequence number of the final task.
+• Sequence number of the last TASK.

-• The number of TCP segments retransmitted by the task.
+• The number of TCP segments retransmitted by the TASK.

 N